bhoomikb/bhoomikb/README.md

 ### 👩‍💻 About Me

-I'm a Computer Science graduate from Ocean County College with hands-on experience in **manual QA testing, Python automation, SQL, and cloud platforms (GCP & AWS)**.
-An entry-level candidates who holds all **4 Anthropic AI certifications** — AI Fluency, Claude API, MCP, and Claude Code.

-I care about writing clean, well-documented code and building things that actually solve real problems.
+I am a Computer Science graduate with a strong foundation in **manual QA testing, Python automation, and SQL.** After transitioning from a professional background in healthcare, I’ve dedicated myself to mastering modern AI tools and currently hold all **4 Anthropic AI certifications** (AI Fluency, Claude API, MCP, and Claude Code).
+I am passionate about writing clean, well-documented code and delivering high-quality software solutions.

 ---